-If you want to be surrounded by nature during your stay, check out this green house with its beautiful garden of fruit trees.
-The house has beautiful views of the town and the ocean, and relies only on solar energy.
-It’s within walking distance of the center of town for maximum convenience!
+If you want to be surrounded by nature during your stay, check out this greenhouse with its beautiful garden of fruit trees.
+The house has breathtaking views of the town and the ocean.
+For those looking to stay somewhere sustainable and environmentally friendly, Green House runs solely on solar energy.
+It’s also within walking distance of the centre of town for maximum convenience!

 This apartment is one of the coolest places to stay in Paros if you’d like a more luxurious base.
-It’s a traditional Cycladic house with lots of character, located in a quiet cobblestone street.
-Suitable for up to 4 guests, it has one bedroom and bathroom, as well as roof terrace access so you can sit outside on warm nights.
+This award-winning historic home is situated on a quiet cobblestone street and is a traditionally renovated Cycladic house with tons of character.
+Suitable for up to 4 guests, it has one bedroom, bathroom, and roof terrace access to enjoy local olives and Retsina.

 What to See and Do in Lefkes:

-- Wander through the cobbled streets, whitewashed houses, and flowery beauty of the city center.
+- Wander through the cobbled streets, whitewashed houses, and flowery beauty of the city centre.

 - Have a snack at Café Marigo, the Ramnos Café, or Aranto.